The Grave (The Twilight Zone): Plot

-The outlaw Pinto Sykes is ambushed and killed by the men of a small town in the Old West.
-Some time later, gunfighter Conny Miller, who had been hired to track down Sykes, arrives in town.
-He goes to the saloon where the men who hired him are gathered, and is angry to learn that they had killed Sykes themselves.
-Moreover, on his deathbed Sykes accused Miller of being a coward, saying he left a clue he was in Albuquerque, New Mexico, and Miller never followed it up, presumably being afraid to confront Sykes.
-He also made a vow to reach up and grab Miller if he ever came near his grave.
+An outlaw named Pinto Sykes is ambushed and killed by the men of a small town in the Old West.
+Sometime later, gunfighter Conny Miller, who had been hired to track down Sykes, arrives in town.
+He goes to the saloon where the men who hired him are gathered and is angry to learn that they had killed Sykes themselves.
+Moreover, on his deathbed Sykes accused Miller of being a coward, saying he had waited for Miller in Albuquerque, New Mexico and even sent word of where he was, and threatened to reach up from his grave and grab Miller if the latter ever approached it.

 Miller says that Sykes was a liar, claiming he went to Albuquerque and found no sign that Sykes had ever been there, and also denies that he is at all frightened by Sykes' threat of vengeance from beyond the grave.
-After Sykes' vengeful sister Ione confronts Miller, the men say they are not convinced of Miller's story, openly admitting they themselves are frightened of Sykes.
-They bet Miller $20 that he is too scared to visit the grave.
-He is to stick a knife into the burial mound as proof of his visit; he then departs into the cold, windy darkness.
-He reaches the grave at midnight and plants the knife as instructed, but is suddenly pulled down as he attempts to leave.
+After Sykes' vengeful, eldritch sister Ione confronts Miller, the men say they are not convinced of Miller's story, openly admitting they themselves are frightened of Sykes.
+They bet Miller $20 that he is too scared to visit the grave, giving him a knife and telling him to drive it into the earth there as proof of his visit.
+Miller accepts the terms and departs into the cold, windy night; he reaches the grave at midnight and plants the knife as instructed, but as he attempts to leave, he is suddenly pulled back down.

 When Miller fails to return the next day, Ione and the townsmen travel to the cemetery in search of him.
 They find him lying dead atop Sykes' grave, the knife driven through his coattail and pinning him to the ground.
-One man, Steinhart, theorizes that Miller had not buttoned his coat and that the wind blew its tail over the grave; after planting the knife, Miller mistook the pinned tail for Sykes' grasping hand and died of fright.
-However, Ione demonstrates that the wind direction that night would have blown Miller's coattail away from the grave, not over it, and then laughs mockingly at the stupefied men.
+One man theorizes that Miller had not buttoned his coat and that the wind blew its tail over the grave; after planting the knife, Miller mistook the pinned tail for Sykes' grasping hand and died of fright.
+However, Ione demonstrates that the wind direction that night would have blown Miller's coattail away from the grave, not over it, and then laughs mockingly at the stupefied men as her cloak blows in a manner similar to that of the Grim Reaper.